hubts/dev-tesseract-nestjs/README.md

-# Image Recognition in NestJS
+# Image Recognition using Tesseract in NestJS

 ## Description

-OCR (Optical character recognition) is a technology which scans images to recognize texts on them.

-`Tesseract` is a library of OCR engine which is a free and also have a nice recognition rate.
+OCR (Optical character recognition) is a technology which scans images to recognize texts of them. `Tesseract` is a library of OCR engine which is a __free__ and also have a __nice recognition__ rate.

-Here is an API developed in __NestJS__ based on `Tesseract` in javascript, called `tesseract.js`.

-The API contains __uploading image files with 4-area recognition.__

-4-area recognition is an image recognition on specific area among `top-left`, `top-right`, `bottom-left`, and `bottom-right`.
+We develop an API in __NestJS__ using `tesseract.js` which is a javascript version of `Tesseract`.
+The API contains an example usage of `tesseract.js` in language, Korean and English, via uploading image files to be recognized.
+Furthermore, we develop __specific area recognition__ within 4-area (top-left, top-right, bottom-left, and bottom-right).

 ## Dependency